MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ### Install the application through the Microsoft Store for Consumers

+> [!NOTE]
-**NOTE:** The General Availability version of Dynamics 365 Remote Assist will not be available in the Microsoft Store until October 1, 2018.
+> The General Availability version of Dynamics 365 Remote Assist will not be available in the Microsoft Store until October 1, 2018.

 1. On your HoloLens, go to **Start** ![](media/d2a2ae5e90bdd0e0642abb5458af1016.png) \> **Microsoft Store** ![](media/2ac602b5a7855d312f3e7d924732acca.png), and then search for “Remote Assist.”

+    > [!TIP]
-    **Tip:** On your HoloLens right now?
+    > On your HoloLens right now?
 Get Remote Assist.

 1. On your HoloLens, go to **Start** ![](media/d2a2ae5e90bdd0e0642abb5458af1016.png) \> **All apps**.
 Select **Remote Assist**, then select again to launch the app.
 Remote Assist is an immersive app with a [holographic view](https://support.microsoft.com/en-us/help/12635), so it will be the only app you see while you’re using it.